smabdulmueid97/smabdulmueid97/README.md

 I ship production systems on AWS, automate deployments with CI/CD, and build full-stack apps with Next.js, Node.js & TypeScript.
 Also co-authoring 5 AI/NLP research papers at UTHM — because why not do both.

-📍 Malaysia · Open to Remote & USA roles
+📍 Dhaka · Open to Remote roles

 ---